elys-network/elys/x/perpetual/spec/04_keeper.md

 ### Borrow Interest Handling

-`HandleBorrowInterest` and `HandleBorrowInterestPayment` manage the computation and payment of borrow interest for MTPs.
+`SettleBorrowInterest` and `SettleBorrowInterestPayment` manage the computation and payment of borrow interest for MTPs.

 ### Funding Fee Handling